Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

-#### You want to include language elements in a program.
+#### 8.You want to include language elements in a program.
 Which design pattern best fits this objective?
 - Interpreter

 - Command